skippyfox/fursvp/README.md

 - Browser and mobile browser web UIs
 - Standalone backend API that can be used by multiple or custom UIs
 - Accessible and easy to use: Setting up an event is easy; signing up for an event is trivial.
 No account creation required.
-- Containerized codebase - able to run with a nosql database on the "free" tier of major cloud hosting platforms
+- Containerized codebase - able to run with a nosql database on the "free" tier of Google Cloud Platform or AWS
 - Customizable event pages (details, activities, rules, contact info); no knowledge of CSS, HTML, formatting or graphic design necessary
 - Email-based identification for control panel access